Common Bitcoin Myths Debunked: What You Need to Know

 Thousands of cryptocurrencies exist, but Bitcoin remains the dominant digital asset because:

-• It was the first cryptocurrency, giving it first-mover advantage.
+• It was the first cryptocurrency, giving it a first-mover advantage.

 • It has the most secure and decentralized network.